gavrilovegor519/Yggdrasil-1994/README.md

 For install to 86Box, use this parameters:

-  - Machine - any machine **(but better using 486DX/486DX2 machines)**.
+  - Machine - any machine from 386 line **(but better using 486DX/486DX2 machines)**.
 If you want install Yggdrasil Beta (1993), **must not use Socket 3 and any Pentium machines**.
   - Storage controllers - IDE for HDD, Buslogic/Adaptec SCSI controller for CD-ROM.
 Or setup SCSI BIOS memory zone in device parameters on 86Box for using SCSI for bootable HDD.
 IDE CD-ROMs may using only on **Fall 1995** release.
   - Mouse - Microsoft serial mouse is recommended on 86Box.
-  - RAM - 16+ MB RAM is recommended for any Yggdrasil releases.
+  - RAM - 8+ MB RAM is recommended for any Yggdrasil releases.
   - HDD - 512+ MB is recommended for any Yggdrasil releases.
   - Video: ET4000AX video card is recommended for any Yggdrasil releases.
   - Network: NE2000 ISA is recommended for any Yggdrasil releases.
 Better using SLiRP host backend for Internet access from Yggdrasil.